iQSuite/platform-sdk-python/README.md

 > [!TIP]
 > Use this method when you need to wait for the index creation to complete before proceeding.
+>
+> The polling function has two parameters, polling_interval takes seconds as a an argument to wait for that certain seconds and then again retry poll. max_retries are the amount of retrires the function will fetch for status.
+>
+> For better flexiblity and scalablity, please refer the webhook events from [here](#webhook-events)

 ```python
 # Create index and wait for completion